Sharp phase transition for random loop models on trees: Introduction

 In the present paper we significantly improve the existing results for $d$-ary trees and achieve a rather complete picture of the random loop model in these cases.
 We focus on the case where the $(X^{e,\star})$ are iid Poisson point processes, but it should be clear how our method extends to other families of independent point processes.
-In Theorem \ref{thrm:sharp-phase-transition} below, we prove the existence of a (locally) sharp phase transition for all $d \geq 3$.
-In Theorem \ref{prop:betac-asymptotics}, we provide an asymptotic expansion of the critical value in powers of $1/d$, with coefficients depending on the parameter $u$ controlling the relative intensities of the point processes $X^{e,\cross}$ and $X^{e,\dbars}$.
+While a simple percolation argument shows that almost surely there are no infinite loops for $\beta \leq d^{-1}$, our methods aim at the critical region $d^{-1} < \beta \leq d^{-1/2}$.
+In Theorem \ref{thrm:sharp-phase-transition} below, we establish the existence of a sharp phase transition for all $d \geq 3$ within this region, comparable results previously existed only up to $d^{-1}+2d^{-2}$ and for $d \geq 26$ \cite{Ham-18}.
+Additionally, in Theorem \ref{prop:betac-asymptotics}, we provide an asymptotic expansion of the critical value in powers of $1/d$, with coefficients depending on the parameter $u$ controlling the relative intensities of the point processes $X^{e,\cross}$ and $X^{e,\dbars}$.

+Our proofs rely on a natural idea: the central object are those edges that carry precisely one link.
+It is not difficult to see that at such edges a renewal event occurs: Removing any edge $e$ splits the \emph{tree} $G$ into two disconnected subtrees $G_1$ and $G_2$.
+Thus, in the case that $e$ only carries a single link, and if the loop through that link is finite on $G_1$, say, then that loop has to pass through $e$ in both directions.
+Consequently, in this case the loop structure on $G_2$ depends only on the link structure of $G_2$ and not on the link structure on $G_1$.
+This allows to construct renewal schemes that use single-link edges as `new roots'.